Lewis-Stuart-11/Lewis-Stuart-11-Multi-View-Robotic-Imaging/README.md

 ## ROS, MoveIt and URDF
 Firstly, ROS must be correctly installed such that the robots can be correctly managed.
 For more information, please visit: *https://www.ros.org/*.
 This framework was only tested on ROS Noetic.

 Next, a valid MoveIt package must be generated which can perform valid path planning for each robot.
-The MoveIt package must have a valid kinematic chain from the base of each robot, to the end effector (camera lens).
+The MoveIt package must have a valid kinematic chain from the base of each robot to the end effector (camera lens).
 This framework supports parallel path planning if this is correctly configured in the conguration file.
 For more information, please visit: *http://moveit.ros.org/*.

 To ensure that the robot is correctly mapped in MoveIt, a valid URDF file must be generated that documents each joint in the robot setup, including the base of each robot and camera lens.
 This information is important as it is how MoveIt can reposition each robot so that the camera is pointed towards the main scene.
 Furthermore, this is how the camera transforms are correctly calculated for each robot.